grame-cncm/faust/documentation/faust-manual/src/juce.md

 The implementation of the `keyOn` and `keyOff` methods is detailed below.

-On `PluginProcessor` side, the following methods must be declared in `PluginProcessor.h`:
+On the `PluginProcessor` side, the following methods must be declared in `PluginProcessor.h`:

 ```